Aarav3325/Blissful_Brews/README.md

-# Blissfull Brews - Cafe Ordering System
+# Blissful Brews - Cafe Ordering System

-**Blissfull Brews** is a cafe ordering system app that allows customers to browse through a menu, add items to the cart, modify the cart, and proceed to checkout.
+**Blissful Brews** is a cafe ordering system app that allows customers to browse through a menu, add items to the cart, modify the cart, and proceed to checkout.
 This project leverages **Firebase** for real-time data synchronization and **Glide** for image loading, ensuring a smooth and responsive experience.

 ## Features